theHdd4/TrinityFastAPIDjangoReact/README.md

   rebuilding.
 Avoid pointing this variable at the frontend port `8081`; use `8003` instead if you must override it.
 Rebuild the `frontend` service after changing the value so Vite picks it up:

+  When `VITE_BACKEND_ORIGIN` points at the public hostname the AI endpoints are automatically prefixed with `/chat`.
+This ensures requests like `/concat` or `/merge` reach the `trinity-ai` container through Traefik.

   ```bash
   docker compose build frontend